bang-olufsen/mozart-open-api/README.md

 ### serial number

-Ensure that the serial number is reachable.

-Discover Mozart devices on the network.
+Ensure that the serial number is reachable on the network.

 ```terminal
 mozart_cli.py 12345678